Website Mid Cheshire Hospitals NHS Foundation Trust

 - Proof of English language proficiency in line with the Nursing and Midwifery Council’s requirements.*

 - Minimum 1 year of working experience in acute hospital setting as a Registered Nurse (academic internships not considered).
+No gaps accepted.

 * For other information about NMC English language requirements and exemptions please click here.